merinak1/PyBer_Analysis/README.md

 # PyBer Analysis

 ## Overview of the analysis
 There is need to deeply understand the ride-sharing data for Urban, Suburban and Rural cities.
-Understanding the differences in ride sharing data among various city type will help the strategize Pyber's future ultimately benefitting the bottom line.
+Understanding the differences in ride sharing data among various city type will help Pyber develop business strategies to improve operations ultimately benefitting the bottom line.

 ## Results:
 Below are summary of results.